rantahar/introduction-to-mpi/_episodes/01-introduction.md

 This will setup the environment for MPI and assigning a number, called rank, to each process.
 At the end, each process should also cleanup by calling `MPI_Finalize` or `MPI_FINALIZE`.

-Between these two statements, you can find out the rank of the copy using the `MPI_Comm_Rank` function.
+Between these two statements, you can find out the rank of the copy using the `MPI_Comm_rank` function.

 In C this is called as
 {% highlight C %}